adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 </dl>

-PKCE parameters MUST be associated with the "code" as per Section 4.4 of [Proof Key for Code Exchange by OAuth Public Clients (PKCE)] [[rfc7636]]
+PKCE parameters MUST be associated with the "code" as per Section 4.4 of [Proof Key for Code Exchange by CloudEvents Public Clients (PKCE)] [[rfc7636]]

 The following is an example response: